 The advantage of these potions is that they're invisible - you can use them while wearing a bathing suit and no one will know.
 But if you have to walk a lot, you're going to have to reapply this stuff throughout the day, so bring it with you.

 I still haven't recovered from bike shorts going out of style over 20 years ago.
 The fabric was thin enough that I could wear bike shorts under my skirts and dresses.
 Instead of my inner thighs rubbing together damaging my skin, the inner thigh seams of my shorts rubbed until holes appeared.

 There's a better way.
 Today's anti-chafe shorts don't have inner thigh seams, so they last much longer.
 I like Undersummers because if they peek out, they're lacy and cute.
 If you'd prefer a more minimalist, unembellished version, try Thigh Society's anti-chafing slip shorts.
-Comfort Choice and Underworks have cotton versions.
+Underworks has cotton versions.

 Pay attention to length when selecting anti-chafe shorts.
 Get out a tape measure if you need to.
 Do your thighs meet all the way to the knee?
 Do they separate a bit partway down?
 Not all anti-chafing shorts are knee length, so be sure you get ones that offer the coverage you need.